AlexeyMironov26/traffic_density_pred/readme.txt

 2. to run the server go into directory of this project at cmd/powershell or bash and input a command "python flaskapp.py"
 3. TO quit virtual environment enter in cmd "deactivate"
-4. You can make your server available on the internet istalling ngrok. if ngrock is installed, you can run the flask app (python flaskapp.py) and after enter "ngrok http http://127.0.0.1:5000" (after http must be address where yor server is runnin) and you'll get internet link of your site from ngrock
+4. You can make your server available on the internet istalling ngrok . if ngrock is installed, you can run the flask app (python flaskapp.py) and after enter "ngrok http http://127.0.0.1:5000" (after http must be address where yor server is runnin) and you'll get internet link of your site from ngrock in string "Forwarding" (better enter ngrok http - command with turned on VPN)